RockitBootcamp/Phoenix/Orientation.md

 # Orientation

+## Rockit Mission

+At Rockit, we work to bridge the skills gap in supply and demand for web developers.
+- Meet employer needs for well-rounded web developers who will contribute to and share in company success
+- Meet individual student needs in becoming web developers.

 ## Accounts

 - Create a GitHub account
-  - Add your photo to your profile so we can easily see who's account it is (it can be difficult with some usernames to tell)
+  - Add your photo to your profile so we can easily see who's account it is (it can be difficult to tell with some usernames)
   - Have your GitHub username readily available on the first day of class
 - Google a Google Plus account
   - Add your photo here too